-- 1. a completed application for the Residency Program through the Admissions Office at Pfeiffer (go.pfeiffer.edu); - 2. an earned baccalaureate degree with a grade point average of 2.7 or above; - 3. official transcripts of all academic work completed at the college/university level; - 4. qualifying scores on the required licensure exams prescribed by the NC Department of Public Instruction

-(NCDPI) OR appropriate coursework relevant to the desired licensure endorsement area;

-- 5. two references using the Pfeiffer University Education Department reference form/disposition survey; - 6. an essay based on the Pfeiffer University Education Department prompt; and - 7.
+- 1. a completed application for the Residency Program through the Admissions Office at Pfeiffer (go.pfeiffer.edu); - 2. an earned baccalaureate degree with a grade point average of 2.7 or above (or 2.7 or higher in content coursework); - 3. official transcripts of all academic work completed at the college/university level; - 4. qualifying scores on the required licensure exams prescribed by the NC Department of Public Instruction (NCDPI) OR appropriate coursework relevant to the desired licensure endorsement area; - 5. two references using the Pfeiffer University Education Department reference form/disposition survey; - 6.
 Evidence of a teaching assignment/contract.